shahsdharmil/Web-Programming/README.md

 18. Create a webpage contains two textbox as userid and password and one submit button.
 Check for validation for userid as mobile number and password should contains minimum 8 character,with special symbol and one upper case letter.
+19. Perform javascript validation for HTML assignment 1: Question No:5